IslamAnnjjar/ToDoApp/README.md

 1. Build and run the project.

 > [!NOTE]
-   > the project *will manage creating, migrating on its own after build.*
+   > the project *will manage creating and migrating on its own after build.*
 >
-   > Import ToDo.postman_collection.json file into your Postman Client for full API Decumentation.
+   > Import ToDo.postman_collection.json file into your Postman Client for full API Documentation.